Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 * Industrious: +20% to minerals from +15%
 * Quick Learner: +15% experience from +10%
 * Slow Learner: -15% experience from -10%
-* Phototrophic: Replaces 40% of food with energy from 60% TODO
+* Phototrophic: 55% food and energy from 50%
-* Incubators: 25% population growth from 30% TODO
+* Incubators: 25% population growth from 30%
 * Invasive Species: 4% from 5% for pop growth and habitability
+* Cosmogenesis: requires 4 ascension perks from 3

 Changed:
 * Espionage: Operations were not correctly being reduced in difficulty by 4